propavingk/LamportLens/docs/OPERATIONS.md

-Exit codes make the tool usable as a CI gate without parsing anything: 0 when every account is exempt, 1 when underfunded accounts or parse errors exist, 2
+Exit codes make the tool usable as a CI gate without parsing anything: 0 when every account is exempt, 1 when underfunded accounts or parse errors exist, 2 for usage problems.
+A job that fails on exit 1 is a job that fails when the data is wrong.

+## Reading the report

+The report answers four questions in order.

+**How bad is it right now?** The `STATUS COUNTS` section. `underfunded` is the number that matters; `executable-excluded` is bookkeeping.